Monitoring system health

 By default, the data associated with a job is cleared automatically based on the Job Data Maximum Age configuration setting.
 This is set to 30 days initially, which means job data is cleared once it becomes older than 30 days.

-If you want to manually clear job data yourself, you can do so from the Jobs screen by clicking Remove in the toolbar.
+If you want to manually clear job data yourself, you can do so from the main Jobs screen by clicking Remove in the toolbar.

 In the Remove Job Data dialog, click the box under Remove before, and then use the calendar to select a date.
 All job data older than this date will be cleared.
 Click Submit to clear the data.